astral-sh/rye/docs/guide/workspaces.md

 members = ["myname-*"]
 ```

-For more information on that see [Virtual Packages](../virtual/).
+For more information on that, see [Virtual Packages](../virtual/).

 ## Syncing

-In a workspace it does not matter which project you are working with, the entire
+In a workspace, it does not matter which project you are working with, the entire
 workspace is synchronized at all times.
-This has some untypical consequences but
+This has some atypical consequences but
 simplifies the general development workflow.

 When a package depends on another package it's first located in the workspace locally